 What the Research is Saying

-Studies have shown correlations between time spent on social media and an increase with mental health issues like depression, anxiety, and eating disorders.
+Studies have shown correlations between time spent on social media and an increase with teenage mental health issues like depression, anxiety, and eating disorders.
 One UCLA study found that getting ‘likes’ on a photo triggers the brains reward center.
 Others from the University of Pittsburgh found correlations with negative body image, lack of sleep, and depression.

 Top Social Media Issues Causing Mental Health Challenges